Red Teaming and How it Works

 The tools we use were developed over the years after completing many red teaming exercises from OSINT tools, our threat intel platform that helps us with the initial stages of information gathering and reconnaissance, and custom stagers, which we use to download our C2 (Command and Control) custom payloads to test the effectiveness of IDS/IPS/EPP/EDR solutions to novel attacks and 0-day exploits.

-VerSprite has also put a lot of work into social engineering campaign innovation.
-We have done extensive research and development and created our proxy tool for MiTM attacks on different websites, allowing us to work on scenarios where 2FA authentication has been enabled for the users we are targeting.
+VerSprite has also invested heavily in social engineering campaign innovation.
+We have conducted extensive research and developed our proxy tool for MiTM attacks on different websites, which allows us to work on scenarios where 2FA authentication has been enabled for the users we are targeting.

-We have also created our device for when we do on-site testing during physical intrusion attempts.
-We called it the “NinjaPi,” which is a rogue device we plant into a company’s network after breaking into their office that can bypass NAC restrictions and has LTE capabilities so we can remotely connect.
+We have also created our device for on-site testing during physical intrusion attempts.
+We called it the “NinjaPi,” a rogue device we planted into a company’s network after breaking into their office.
+It can bypass NAC restrictions and has LTE capabilities, so we can connect remotely

 What is the Craziest Red Teaming Exercise Your Team Has Performed?

-We have done it all; calling users over the phone to impersonate someone from the IT department asking for passwords to bribing a janitor to let us into the office after-hours using a backdoor to using online content such as promotional videos to obtain sensitive data that no one thought could be used to build a convincing SE ploy.
+We have done it all: calling users over the phone to impersonate someone from the IT department asking for passwords, bribing a janitor to let us into the office after hours using a backdoor, and using online content such as promotional videos to obtain sensitive data that no one thought could be used to build a convincing SE ploy.
 Anything is possible in terms of attack vectors.

 The ploy consisted of a flyer with an NFC tag promoting an HR campaign to win a free, all-inclusive trip to visit the other office for one week; you would tap the flyer with your phone and log in with your SSO credentials to the intranet to submit your vote.
 The intranet was a cloned site hosted in one of our attack servers that you would access via a typo domain we bought specifically for the engagement.
 Long story short, we even had the CEO participating in this contest.